 2020.
 Pre-emption of L1 properties in the L2 acquisition of Englishwh-interrogatives: Effects of L2 proficiency and age of onset.
 International Review of Applied Linguistics in Language Teaching 58:4 ► pp. 443 ff.

 Augusto, Marina Rosa Ana, Erica Rodrigues & Elaine Grolla

-This list is based on CrossRef data as of 08 january 2022.
+This list is based on CrossRef data as of 15 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.